 The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 Exceptions permitting disclosure without consent are: disclosure deemed by the district as necessary to protect the health or safety of the student or other individuals and disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the district as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the school board; a person or company with whom the district has contracted to perform a special task (such as an attorney, hearing officer, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, the district discloses educational records without consent to officials of another school district in which a student seeks or intends to enroll.

-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the istrict to comply with the requirements of FERPA.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the district to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue S.W.
 Washington, D.C.
 20202

 Staff Staff or other school officials who have a legitimate, educational interest in a student will have access to the cumulative folder and any supplementary records.

-Other Districts Other districts will be provided with records upon official request from the district, unless the student has an outstanding fee or fine.
-In those instances the enrolling school will be provided with the student’s academic, special placement, immunization history, discipline records, official juvenile court records, and history of violence within two school days, but the official transcript will be withheld until the fee or fine is discharged.
-The enrolling school district will be notified that the transcript is being withheld due to an outstanding fee or fine.
-However, for students who meet the definition of homeless, the district will make all the student’s records readily available to the enrolling school regardless of outstanding fees or fines.
+Other Districts Other districts will be provided with records upon official request from the district.
 At the time of transfer of the records, the parent or adult student may receive a copy of the records at his/her expense if requested and will have an opportunity to challenge the contents of the records.
 Parents will be advised through the annual Student Rights and Responsibilities Handbook that student records will be released to another school where the student has enrolled or intends to enroll.

 Other Persons and Organizations Prospective employers may request to review the transcript of a student.
 The district will advise each parent or adult student at least annually that such requests will be honored only upon a signed release of the parent or adult student.
 The district will release information contained in the student’s cumulative folder and supplementary records to persons and organizations other than the student, parent, staff, and other districts only with the written consent of the parent or adult student with the following exceptions: